If you’re serious about looking for jobs in Japan, you should know there is a lot of work available.

 The most important key to success in getting a job in Japan especially for those who go without a job lined up is preparation.
 You can go broke in no time if you’re not prepared.

 If this is how you want to proceed, the game of finding jobs in Japan is won by persistence.
 Remember you’re looking for a sure thing, so the size of the pond you’ll be fishing in will be small.
-You’ll be looking for English schools that will give you a working visa and accommodations.
+You’ll be looking for English schools that will sponsor you so you can get a working visa and accommodations.

 One of the biggest keys to success besides a well-written resume is timing.
 (If you're less than confident about your writing skills, have a pro do it.
 You can also take a look at our resume page for a guide on how to build a winning resume step-by-step by avoiding common mistakes.